Numerical Tours of Computational Mechanics with FEniCSx

 These numerical tours will introduce you to a wide variety of topics in computational continuum and structural mechanics using the finite element software FEniCSx, http://fenicsproject.org.

-This book is organized in the following different parts:
+The book is organized in the following different parts:

 Introduction#